JonahMerrell/math5610/homework6/homework6_solutions.md

 - Software Manual entry:
   - [matrix_solve_gauss_seidel](../software_manual/matrix_solve_gauss_seidel/matrix_solve_gauss_seidel.md)

+After performing the Gauss-Seidel algorithm on a 1000x1000 matrix, it took 6 iterations and 4.25 seconds.

 ### Task 8
 For this task, we were asked to compare the Jacobi and Gauss-Seidel in terms of the number of iterations needed to converge to a given tolerance.